ashanb/kafka-relay-test/README.md

 ***Architecuture

 - Backend server container based application.
+- Code Written as maven modules to easy readabilty and separate the purpose.
+- Toeken Validation is not a direct part of this project, that's why it's in boot :)
 - Yugabyte taken as the database as it contains all three dbs (NoSQL: Cassandra, Relational: Postgress, In Mememory: Redis)
-- Cassandra DB taken to store the Incoming IOT Data (iot_event_data_tab)
+- Cassandra DB taken to store the Incoming IOT Data (iot_event_data_tab), Cassandra known for FAST DB Writes.

  ![image](https://user-images.githubusercontent.com/3264237/160289185-99de1c98-11ff-41d2-8c61-78db25af73ae.png)

-- Postgress DB thought to use as persistent Event Model Information Storing (I couldn't complete :/)
+- Thought to use "Postgress DB" as persistent Event Model information storing. (but couldn't complete :/)
-- Redis DB thought to main fast access cache Event Model files (I couldn't complete :/)
-- Idea was to flush the Redis DB in a event of staructure change.
+- Thought to use "Redis DB" as fast access cache Event Model file store (but couldn't complete :/), Idea was to flush the Redis DB in a event of staructure change.

 ***Limitations

 - Can not dynamically update event model files, but can be improved with above design architecure.
-- I have tested with large set load of events, but at the moment there is no load balancing or scale up functinality.
+- I have tested with large set of events, it worked, but at the moment there is no load balancing or auto scale up functinality.

 ***Improvements

-- Dynamically update event model files
+- Dynamically update event model files.
+- Maintain In Memeory Event Model cache.
-- Add more integration tets (automatted)
+- Add more integration tets (automatted).
 - Code Coverage with Sonar Cloud etc.
+- Run Trivy Container Scan.
+- Run Dependency Scan.